Anxiety Attack Vs. Panic Attack

 While the experience and treatment of panic attacks vary widely across individuals, there are several commonalities, such as genetic risk factors and environmental stressors, that increase the likelihood of anxiety, panic attacks, and related conditions.

-Anxiety attacks are generally associated with people who have generalized anxiety disorder (GAD) or a related anxiety disorder.
-“Anxiety attack” is not a medically recognized term, so most healthcare professionals use panic attack to describe the sudden onset of anxiety symptoms.
-That said, the concept of an anxiety attack is still valid: healthcare professionals recognize that people often use this phrase to describe any intense experience of anxiety.
-Everyone experiences anxiety differently, so your experience of an anxiety attack will differ from that of a friend, family, therapist, or doctor.
+That said, the concept of an anxiety attack is still valid: Healthcare professionals recognize that people often use this phrase to describe any intense experience of anxiety.
+Everyone experiences anxiety differently, so your experience of an anxiety attack will likely differ from that of a friend, family, therapist, or doctor.

 As a condition, anxiety tends to last much longer.
-In anticipation of a bad outcome or worrisome event, people with anxiety may experience muscle tension and a general feeling of uneasiness for an extended period of time.
+In anticipation of a bad outcome or a worrisome event, people with anxiety may experience muscle tension and a general uneasiness for an extended period of time.
 Whereas anxiety is “what we experience when we are worrying about some future event,” panic attacks are associated with an abrupt “sense of threat happening right now,” says Dr. Ricks Warren, a clinical associate professor of psychiatry at the University of Michigan.

 In general, panic attacks are rarer and more severe than everyday feelings of anxiety.
 As a mental health condition, GAD and related anxiety disorders typically present with a broader set of anxiety symptoms, which tend to develop more gradually than panic attacks.
-Anxiety is also a fairly common mental health condition: in the U.S., an estimated 40 million adults experience significant anxiety each year, according to the Anxiety and Depression Association of America.
+Anxiety is also a fairly common mental health condition: In the U.S., an estimated 40 million adults experience significant anxiety each year, according to the Anxiety and Depression Association of America.

 While it’s usually difficult for individuals to pinpoint the exact cause of their panic attacks, some studies suggest that there are biological precursors to these episodes, which may not be noticeable without paying close attention to your body.
-For example, one study found that as early as 47 minutes before a panic attack, people experienced significant changes in their respiratory functions.
-In scientific terms, these out-of-the-blue panic attacks are “uncued,” compared to cued panic attacks that occur in response to a specific situational trigger.
+For example, one 2012 study found that as early as 47 minutes before a panic attack, people experienced significant changes in their respiratory functions.
+In scientific terms, these out-of-the-blue panic attacks are “uncued” compared to cued panic attacks that occur in response to a specific situational trigger.
 Regardless of their origin, panic attacks trigger the body’s fight-or-flight response without an appropriate cause or threat.

 Getty/PeopleImages

-Risk factors for panic disorders and anxiety
+Risk factors for an anxiety attack or panic attack

 If you have any of these risk factors, you may be predisposed to develop panic disorder or another form of anxiety disorder.
 Keep in mind that while these are common contributors to anxiety, everyone’s story is different.
 By connecting with a doctor and therapist, you can develop a better understanding of the origins of your symptoms and how to treat them.

-Common risk factors for anxiety and panic attacks include:
+Common risk factors for anxiety and panic attacks may include:

 • Personality traits such as shyness or discomfort with unfamiliar people and other social situations